kejal2005/mybot/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+# Google Gemini API Key
+GEMINI_API_KEY=your_api_key_here

+# Flask Configuration
+FLASK_ENV=development
+FLASK_APP=app.py